Completed research

 Project partners: University of Crete, Open University of Cyprus, Daugavpils University, Dublin City University, Frederick University, Uppsala University

-Description : As part of ICTeESD, seven universities from Greece, Ireland, Latvia, Sweden, Cyprus and Austria are developing a Joint Master's Degree that combines education for sustainable development with modern information and communication technologies: On the one hand, the content of the course is taught via the Internet; on the other hand, students learn how to use modern media for education for sustainable development.
+Description: As part of ICTeESD, seven universities from Greece, Ireland, Latvia, Sweden, Cyprus and Austria are developing a Joint Master's Degree that combines education for sustainable development with modern information and communication technologies: On the one hand, the content of the programme is taught via the Internet; on the other hand, students learn how to use modern media for education for sustainable development.
 Courses in the curriculum deal with holistic approaches to sustainability, the management of sustainability projects, European and international education policy and the potential of modern communication technologies (Web 2.0) in knowledge and sustainability communication.In addition to the 120 ECTS Joint Master's degree, the ICTeESD project includes the creation of the virtual platform itself and the training of e-tutors who can supervise the students.
-In the long term, the ICTeESD Joint Master's program should help to promote education for sustainable development in Europe and worldwide and meet the demand for more accessible and flexible higher education.
+In the long term, the ICTeESD Joint Master's programme should help to promote education for sustainable development in Europe and worldwide and meet the demand for more accessible and flexible higher education opportunities.
 The UN Decade of Education for Sustainable Development will be communicated more widely and Education for Sustainable Development will be placed on a broader footing by involving students and university staff from different disciplines.

 Funding: Energie Steiermark GmbH